-The relative difference of the ratio of viscous dissipation to convective heat flux between full compressible and anelastic liquid approximation is shown in Fig. 20.
-The figure is rather similar to Fig. 19, so that the ratio of dissipation to heat flux is close for anelastic AA and anelastic liquid ALA approximations.
+The relative difference of the ratio of viscous dissipation to convective heat flux between the fully compressible case and anelastic liquid approximation is shown in figure 20.
+The figure is rather similar to figure 19, so that the ratio of dissipation to heat flux is close for anelastic AA and anelastic liquid ALA approximations.